masukomi/mongodb_meilisearch/README.md

   SEARCHABLE_ATTRIBUTES = searchable_attributes - [:created_at]
 ```

+#### Including Foreign Key data
+If, for example, your `Person` `belongs_to: group`
+and you wanted that group's id to be searchable you would include `group_id`
+in the list.

+If you don't specify any `SEARCHABLE_ATTRIBUTES`, the default list will
+exclude any fields that are `Mongoid::Fields::ForeignKey` objects.

 #### Getting Extra Specific
 If your searchable data needs to by dynamically generated instead of
 just taken directly from the `Mongoid::Document`'s attributes you can